mathewgomas-alfred/mathewgomas.io/general_concepts/file_formats/file_jxl.rst

     Progressive encoding
         Whether or not to enable progressive encoding/decoding.
 This means that the image can be saved in such a way that upon downloading and showing it, the most important parts get shown first.
         - Default -- Encoder will select this option depending on :guilabel:`Tradeoff`.
-        - Enabled -- Always use this regardless :guilabel:`Tradeoff`.
+        - Enabled -- Always use this regardless of :guilabel:`Tradeoff`.
-        - Disabled -- Never use this regardless :guilabel:`Tradeoff`.
+        - Disabled -- Never use this regardless of :guilabel:`Tradeoff`.
     Global channel palette range
         Colors will be stored as a palette depending on whether the total amount of different color channel values used is smaller than the percentage of all colors possible.
 For 8 bit, 100% would mean 255 values total, 50% would mean 128 values total, and 10% would mean a total of 25 values total.
     Local channel palette range